semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

   npm run lint
 ```

-Next, click on the *+Add another job* link below the job to create a new one called “Functional test”.
+Next, click on the *+Add another job* link below to create a new one called “Functional test”.
 Type these commands:

 ``` bash
 sem-service start postgres